esteinig/netview/tutorials/PearlOysterTutorial.md

 ######Data
 ---

 The data used for this tutorial is from our initial analysis of 83 pearl oysters from Aru Islands, Bali and West Papua.
-The data files can be found at Dryad or loaded via the data function in R. For our purposes, the oyster data demonstrates the basic workflow of NetView R.
+The data files can be loaded via the data function in R. For our purposes, the oyster data demonstrates the basic workflow of NetView R. Not all data may be appropriate for analysis, please see the **`Input`** section in the README.

 [*Pinctada maxima*](http://dx.doi.org/10.5061/dryad.p3b3f), n = 83, genotyped at 999 SNPs after QC with PLINK v1.07: